lvdongzhen/Wenzhou-Pack-Degradation-Data/README.md

 # License of Wenzhou-Pack-Degradation-Data

 ***Accessibility and Attribution***  <br>
 The related data and code are accessible under the Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0).
-Proper attribution is mandatory when using or sharing the data or code; please name the data source as "Wenzhou Pack Degradation Data" and cite the source article: “Dongzhen Lyu, et al. Transfer-Driven Prognosis from Battery Cells to Packs: An Application with Adaptive Differential Model Decomposition.
-Applied Energy, 2024.”
+Proper attribution is mandatory when using or sharing the data or code; please name the data source as "Wenzhou Pack Degradation Data" and cite the source article: Dongzhen Lyu, et al. Transfer-Driven Prognosis from Battery Cells to Packs: An Application with Adaptive Differential Model Decomposition.
+Applied Energy, 2024, https://doi.org/10.1016/j.apenergy.2024.124290

 ***Data Storage Location***  <br>
 GitHub: https://github.com/lvdongzhen/Wenzhou-Pack-Degradation-Data   <br>